Helena Bay Lodge

 Call us on (858) 523-9000 to start planning your vacation to Helena Bay Lodge or take a look at our itineraries to Bay of Islands

-Scheduled to open this November, Helena Bay is located in an area of unspoiled natural beauty.
+Having recently opened, Helena Bay is located in an area of unspoiled natural beauty.
 Catering to just ten guests, what has been designed by architect Greg Jones is a timeless classic in keeping with its location along this wild coastline.

 Modern materials were used in the building of the property, but its retains a mix of Maorian and European flair.
 Fragments of ancient coral and sediment have been carefully sourced and captured within the stone, showcasing the amount of detail which has gone into its creation.